smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 This proposal contains two types of screens.

-The main screen is the full size apps screen on a display.
-It should not be allowed to have multiple main screen on a single display.
+The main screen is the full size app screen on a display.
+It should not be allowed to have multiple main screens on a single display per app.
 However, with multi display support, an app can have multiple main screens e.g. main screen on the central console and main screen on rear seat entertainment system.

 The widget screen is a small screen type to provide quick information and softbuttons.
-Depending on the app policies apps can create widgets from any HMI level as allowed by policies (e.g. from HMI_NONE or BACKGROUND).
-Once the widget is activated by the HMI apps can send `Show` or `SetDisplayLayout` to add content (text and soft buttons) to that widget.
-The RPCs sent to the widget follow same policies according to widget's HMI level.
+Depending on the app policies, apps can create widgets from any HMI level as allowed by policies (e.g. from HMI_NONE or BACKGROUND).
+Once the widget is activated by the HMI, apps can send `Show` or `SetDisplayLayout` to add content (text and soft buttons) to that widget.
+The RPCs sent to the widget follow same policies according to the widget's HMI level.

-Just as push notifications (`Alert` from `HMI_BACKGROUND`), widgets should have effect to the HMI level of the app's main screen in case of `STEAL_FOCUS` soft buttons.
+Just like push notifications (`Alert` from `HMI_BACKGROUND`), widgets should have effect to the HMI level of the app's main screen in case of `STEAL_FOCUS` soft buttons.
 If a user taps on a soft button in the widget with `.systemAction = STEAL_FOCUS`, the app's main screen should be activated by the HMI and therefore become HMI_FULL.

 #### PredefinedScreens